-Upon successful login to a server (assuming the server was started without the --nogui option) a GUI similar to the following appears:
+Upon successful login to a server (assuming the server was started without the --nogui option) a GUI like the following appears:

-&lt;sup>11 Note that a drawback of this approach is that the login and contest master passwords must be typed in plain-text on the command line.
+12 Note that a drawback of this approach is that the login and contest master passwords must be typed in plain-text on the command line.
 A much more secure option is to take advantage of the "-F" command line argument, which allows specification on the command line of a file containing the necessary security information.
-See the appendix titled "PC Server Command Line Arguments" for details.
+See the appendix titled "PC2 Server Command Line Arguments" for details.